 On these days, Sikhs bathe in lakes or rivers before visiting the local Gurdwaras and community fairs.
 There are numerous processions, people share food and socialize.
 The festival is celebrated also by Hindus, as it is their traditional solar new year.

-Islam was introduced in India during the 8th century, and since then has greatly contributed to the development of the local cultures, especially Indian classical music.
+Islam was introduced to India during the 8th century and since then has greatly contributed to the development of the local culture, especially Indian classical music.
+It was through the many Muslim dynasties that ruled from Delhi from 1206 to 1555 that Islam was spread throughout India.

 Daily practices of Muslim